 Until 2030, the SDGs will shape policies and actions to take on many of the world’s most pressing problems, from poverty (Goal 1) to climate change (Goal 13).

-Companies across Canada are helping the world work toward the Sustainable Development Goals
+Companies across Canada are helping the world work towards the Sustainable Development Goals

 The UN SDGs are so inspiring because governments and, more recently, businesses have taken up the challenge to act as a force for good by addressing one or more of the 17 goals.